Skip to main content

 Helianthus salicifolius - WILLOWLEAF SUNFLOWER (tall &unique)

-Extraordinary looking native perennial sunflower, with very architectural appearance and arching narrow willow-like leaves.
+Extraordinary looking native perennial sunflower, with a very architectural appearance and arching, narrow willow-like leaves.

 Blooming Time: late summer, fall (usually from August)